schilltyler/capstone/ObsidianVault/Lab/C Lab.md

 2. Copy a small text file -> verify contents are identical.
 3. Copy a large file -> verify correct copy (checksum or compare).

----

-## Further Notes and Recommendations

-- **Compilation**: Remind students to compile with `-Wall -Wextra -pedantic` (or similar) to catch common mistakes.
-- **Memory Checking**: Encourage usage of tools like **Valgrind** to detect leaks and invalid memory accesses.
-- **Edge Cases**: For each exercise, students should explicitly consider and test boundary and error conditions.

-These 10 practice problems should help your students master core C concepts including pointer arithmetic, dynamic memory allocation, stack vs. heap usage, structs, and fundamental POSIX file operations.
-Adjust problem complexity as needed to match the level of your class.

-Good luck with your lab!